waterbug/pangalactic.core/NOTES_ON_PARAMETERS.md

   - In Pangalactic, parameters can only be assigned to instances of "Modelable" and its subclasses

     + this cannot be enforced by normal python class management, since parameters are not python attributes
     + it is enforced at the application level, e.g. by PgxnObject

-  - The 'id' and 'oid' attributes of ParameterDefinition have a special relationship (also true for State and Context objects):
+  - The 'id' and 'oid' attributes of ParameterDefinition have a special relationship (also true for ParameterContext objects):

     + a ParameterDefinition's oid is **always**:
         'pgef:ParameterDefinition.[id]'
     + using the 'pgef:' namespace prefix here allows for other namespaces of parameters, but that is not supported (yet)

   - a parameter can be thought of as an "instantiation" of a ParameterDefinition (in other words, the ParameterDefinition can be regarded as a kind of template for parameters)

-  - NOTE:  all parameter metadata are READ-ONLY except `computed` **
-    + ** there are not yet any application functions that can define the `generating_function` for a parameter whose `computed` value is set to True at runtime
-    + the parameter's `value` is only writable if `computed` is False)
+  - a parameter's value is only editable if `computed` is False

   - FUTURE PLAN:  a parameter can be "specified", "computed", "correlated"

     + specified:  "fixed" (within the context)
     + computed:  generated from an opaque function (`generating_function`) or derived from other properties within the context (e.g. volume = l*w*h,